-Meet with your consultant in person in the Lab for Writing and Communication on Mason's Fairfax campus in Johnson Center 227E.
-Your consultant will work with you on all phases of a writing project from brainstorming to revising.
+You can meet with your consultant in person in the Lab for Writing and Communication on Mason's Fairfax campus in Johnson Center 227E.
 In the session, the consultant will ask you about your goals, provide feedback, share tips and strategies, and help you make a plan for further developing or revising your project.
 Sessions begin on the half hour (e.g. 10:30, 11:30, etc.) and last up to 45 minutes.

 In a typical face-to-face session you will